 [<keyspace> <tablename ...>]- triggers the immediate removal of data from node(s) that “lose” part of their token range due to a range movement operation (node addition or node replacement).

 An optional keyspace and column family (table) can be specified to restrict the cleanup action.

-If no keyspace was specified, it will perform cleanup keys in all keyspaces
+If no keyspace is specified, it will perform cleanup in all keyspaces

 There is no need to run cleanup when nodes are being removed permanently

 To clean up the data of a specific node and specific keyspace use this command:

 Make sure there are no topology changes before running cleanup.
 To validate, run

 nodetool status, all nodes should be in status Up Normal (